Estimated reading time: 9 minutes

-This answer depends on where you live and if you’re not sure, ask your neighbours who have lived in the area for years.
+This answer depends on where you live, and if you’re unsure, ask your neighbors who have lived in the area for years.

-In our neighbourhood, we can get anywhere from 50-75 kids if we are lucky as they seem to like the other side of our crescent street.
+We can get anywhere from 50 to 75 kids in our neighborhood if we are lucky, as they seem to like the other side of Crescent Street.

 Time To Hand Out Candy For Halloween

 We will shut it down around 9 p.m., which gives the older kids a chance to get around.

 Especially this year since Ontario is asking homeowners to come up with ways to hand out candy and stay safe.